appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 # Iframe

-This page explains how to use the iFrame widget to embed external content, such as apps, websites, or custom widgets, into your Appsmith application.
-This allows you to display and interact with external content within your Appsmith app.
+This page explains how to use the Iframe widget to embed third-party applications, and websites into your Appsmith application.

 <VideoEmbed host="youtube" videoId="4jXTyxUhnP0" title="Using the Iframe widget" caption="Using the Iframe widget"/>